Matthew Kneale: Work

 When We Were Romans is told from the point of view of a boy, Laurence, whose mother suddenly and unexpectedly decides that she and her children, and even Laurence's hamster, must flee England to Rome, where she lived many years before.

 An Atheist's History of Belief is Kneale's first nonfiction book.
 It looks at the beliefs that people have devised to explain their world, from earliest prehistoric times to the present, as understood by a fascinated non-believer.
 His second work of nonfiction, Rome: A History in Seven Sackings is a social and cultural history spanning centuries.

 Pilgrims is a comic novel set in medieval times, mainly in 1289, about a group of heterogeneous individuals who band together on a journey from England to Rome on a religious pilgrimage, each with his or her own intentions.

+The Rome Plague Diaries - Lockdown Life in the Eternal City is a non-fiction account of life during the Covid Pandemic lockdown of March - May 2020 which extends to a memoir of the author's two decades living in Rome, learning to understand the city and its inhabitants, and it even includes a few favourite recipes.

+The Cameraman is a fictional account of a road journey across Europe to Rome, by Julius Sewell, a film cameraman who has been released from a mental hospital in Wales following a psychotic episode, together with his dysfunctional and politically extreme family.
+Set in the spring of 1934 the novel is set against the background of the rising spectre of Fascism and Nazism.